gmail unsubscribeemail managementproductivity

 • You respond to calls to action

-For legitimate companies: This is completely fine - they're legally required to honor unsubscribe
+For legitimate companies: This is completely fine.
+They're legally required to honor the unsubscribe.

 For spammers: This is extremely valuable information they can: